k8s-platform-hub/hello-golang-gin/README.md

 "git push" and deploy a go-gin app to an HTTPS domain with no setup or configuration.

 This project is a Golang Gin boilerplate for deploying to the cloud using Hasura.
 Make changes and "git push" to automatically build a Docker image and deploy using Kubernetes.
-Comes with Glide, condegangsta/gin, Gin Gonic Dockerfile and Kubernetes spec files.
+Comes with dep, condegangsta/gin, Gin Gonic Dockerfile and Kubernetes spec files.
 This can be deployed on Hasura’s free hosting tier.

 **Table of Contents**